Other Required Provisions

 - Rerouting Muni buses

 Permittee must comply with all applicable provisions of the California and San Francisco Building Codes, the Americans with Disabilities Act and any other applicable disability access requirements.
-For events of 1,000 or more participants, ADA Forms must be completed online, signed and returned to the Permits & Reservations office to finalize the permit process.
+For events of 1,000 or more participants, ADA Forms must be completed online, signed and returned to the Permits and Reservations office to finalize the permit process.

 Emergency Medical Services Plan